harunurhan/open-cosmics-mean/README.md

 This repository includes only NodeJS/Express based web app that communicates with MongoDB by using Mongoose and serves REST API & some generated (by using Jade templates) web pages and home page that is built with WebGL Earth.

+##### RESULT: the project was selected as "Best Innovative Project of CERN WebFest 2015"

 ### Running

 - Change dbName and connectionString in **app.js** if you are using different dbName or a remotely hosted mongodb.